slact/nchan/README.md

   Also known as [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) or SSE, it predates Websockets in the [HTML5 spec](http://www.w3.org/TR/2014/REC-html5-20141028/single-page.html), and is a [very simple protocol](http://www.w3.org/TR/eventsource/#event-stream-interpretation).
   Initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.
   Each message `data: ` segment will be prefaced by the message `id: `.
-  To resume a closed EventSource connection from the last-received message, initiate the connection with the "`Last-Event-ID`" header set to the last message's `id`.
+  To resume a closed EventSource connection from the last-received message, one *should* start the connection with the "`Last-Event-ID`" header set to the last message's `id`.
+  Unfortunately, browsers [don't support setting](http://www.w3.org/TR/2011/WD-eventsource-20111020/#concept-event-stream-last-event-id) this header for an `EventSource` object, so by default the last message id is set either from the "`Last-Event-Id`" header or the `last_event_id` url query string argument.
+  This behavior can be configured via the [`nchan_subscriber_last_message_id`](#nchan_subscriber_last_message_id) config.

 - ##### HTTP [Chunked Transfer](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1)
   This subscription method uses the `chunked` `Transfer-Encoding` to receive messages.